javierb07/Rocket_Lander/readme.md

 * I have added Fuzzy supervisory PID control to the existing PID controllers.
 The main simulation file and the pid file in the controls folder have been extended to reflect this addition.

-* Also added to the main simulation file are comparison metrics (time, fuel, goal), data saving for analysis
+* Also added to the main simulation file are comparison metrics (time, fuel, goal) and data saving for analysis

 # Rocket Lander OpenAI Environment